Turkey Vulture

 Life Cycle

-Turkey vultures roost in large colonies but forage individually.
-Roosts are generally in large, bare trees.
 Breeding is in spring and involves courtship displays of several individuals.
-Turkey vultures lay eggs in caves, cliffs, crevices, hollow trees or brushy thickets.
-There are usually 2 chicks per clutch and little in the way of a nest.
+Turkey vultures nest in caves, cliffs, crevices, hollow trees, brushy thickets, and sometimes in abandoned buildings.
+They generally select nesting sites far from human activity.
+Very little is done in the way of making a nest.
+Eggs are laid directly on the ground, wood, leaf litter, etc. There are usually 2 chicks per clutch.
 The helpless young hatch in 30–40 days and are fed by the parents for 10–11 weeks.
 Families stay together until fall.

 These remarkable birds impress us with their soaring flight and help clean up the natural areas we enjoy.
 Contrary to the beliefs of some, turkey vultures do not kill live animals and present no danger to livestock.